 |MN||Trial court has common law expungement authority; balancing test applied.
 State v.
 S.L.H., 755 N.W.2d 271 (Minn.
 2008).|

-Legislation enacted in April 2014, and effective in January 2015, authorizes expungement (sealing) of all misdemeanors and many minor non-violent felonies.
+Expungement (sealing) available for all misdemeanors and many minor non-violent felonies.
 Minn.
 Stat. §§ 609A.02, subd.
 3. Applies to both court and executive branch records.

 |NJ||Expungement for certain first indictable offense after 10 years (waiting period may be reduced to 5 years if "in the public interest").
 May deny record except in connection with judicial and law enforcement jobs.
 N.J.
 Stat.
 Ann. §§ 2C:52-2.|